-- Creativity and innovation - Use of theoretical principles to solve problems - Communication skills including Presentation and Technical Reporting - 23.
-After a short break you will be told if your report is acceptable.
-If it is acceptable you will be invited to attend a Professional Review Interview for Member grade and/or Engineering Council (UK) registration.
+- Creativity and innovation. - Use of theoretical principles to solve problems. - Communication skills including presentation and technical reporting. - 23.
+After a short break you will be provided with feedback and advised if your report is acceptable.
+If it is acceptable you will be invited to attend a Professional Review Interview for Engineering Council registration.
+If the report is not acceptable you will be advised of the necessary actions to take.